easysql/easy_sql/README.md

 ### For flink backend:

-Because of dependency conflictions between pyspark and apache-flink, you need to install the flink manually with command `python3 -m pip install apache-flink`.
+Because of dependency conflictions between pyspark and apache-flink, you need to install flink manually with command `python3 -m pip install apache-flink`.

 After the installation, you need to add flink commands directory to PATH environment variable to make flink commands discoverable by bash.
 To do it, execute the commands below: